Gets the primary clipboard of the widget.

 This setting is provided for widget implementations and should not be used by application code.

-The default value is %GTK_OVERFLOW_VISIBLE.
+The default value is Gtk::Overflow#visible

 Gets a Pango::Context

-with the appropriate font map, font description,
+will have the appropriate font map, font description,

-and base direction for this widget.
+and base direction set.

 Unlike the context returned by Gtk::Widget#create_pango_context